 Pickering: The Gateway to Adventure

-From the historic attractions, to the shops, museums, restaurants, pubs and cafes, there really is something for everyone in Pickering.
+From world-famous North Yorkshire Moors Railway, to antiques emporia, cafes, and independent shops (including a master chocolatiers), there really is something for everyone in Pickering.
 A great base for exploring North Yorkshire, the Yorkshire Coast, Dalby Forest and the stunning North York Moors, it’s also a fantastic destination in its own right, packed with fun things to do for the whole family.

-Pickering is home to the world-famous North Yorkshire Moors Railway, where you can embark on a magical steam train ride through some the UK’s most spectacular moorland scenery, including a stop at Harry Potter’s train station in Goathland.
+Pickering is home to the North Yorkshire Moors Railway, where you can embark on a magical steam train ride through some the UK’s most spectacular moorland scenery, including a stop at Harry Potter’s train station in Goathland.
+But that’s not the only time-travelling you can experience in Pickering, as this is a town that revels in nostalgia.

 Tea-rooms and shops have a gloriously vintage flavour, including the North’s largest antique centre, and a bakery still serving its original Yorkshire recipes from 1865.
 You can step into the reconstructed Victorian pubs, shops and parlours of the Beck Isle Museum; wander the battlements of Pickering Castle; or marvel at one of Europe’s most important medieval treasures: the stunning wall-art of St Peter and St Paul’s Church.